seungkyu-lee-01/seungkyu-lee-01.github.io/index.markdown

 <div class="about-section" id="about">
 <h1>About</h1>

 <p>Hi, I'm <strong>Seungkyu Lee</strong>, a senior undergraduate in Industrial Engineering at Seoul National University.
-I study natural language processing, focusing on <strong>tool-augmented LLMs (agents)</strong>, <strong>efficient reasoning</strong>, and <strong>personalized, reliable AI systems</strong>.</p>
+I study natural language processing, focusing on <strong>LLM-based agents</strong>, <strong>efficient reasoning</strong>, and <strong>personalized AI systems</strong>.</p>

-<p>My interest in tool-using agents began while developing an <strong>LLM-based assistant for over 10 million users</strong> at an AI startup.
-I saw firsthand how describing real-world APIs—like search or map services—within a model's context could let it reason and act dynamically to complete complex tasks.
-That experience reshaped how I viewed language models: not just as text generators, but as interfaces between human intent and digital ecosystems.</p>
+<p>My interest in language agents began while developing an <strong>information-seeking agent for over 10 million users</strong> at an AI startup.
+When given a user query, the model inferred the underlying intent and autonomously invoked external search tools to produce more specific and reliable answers.
+This experience reshaped my view of language models: not just as text generators, but as bridges between human intent and machine execution.</p>

-<p>At SNU's Human-Oriented Language Intelligence Lab, I now study how to make such agents reason and act more intelligently.
-Through my work <strong>In-N-Out</strong>, I build parameter-level API graphs that teach models how tools depend on one another, enabling more structured and efficient tool use.
-In my follow-up work <strong>ThinkBrake</strong>, I design mechanisms that detect and halt redundant reasoning, helping small models act decisively without overthinking.</p>
+<p>At SNU's Human-Oriented Language Intelligence Lab, I work on making agents reason and act more intelligently.
+In <strong>In-N-Out</strong>, I build parameter-level API graphs that capture dependencies between tools, enabling more structured and efficient tool use.
+In <strong>ThinkBrake</strong>, I design mechanisms that detect and halt redundant reasoning, helping small reasoning models act decisively without overthinking.</p>

-<p>Looking forward, I aim to build AI agents that are both <strong>efficient and adaptive</strong>—capable of planning tool calls with minimal reasoning overhead while understanding user intent and preferences in ambiguous contexts.
-By uniting <strong>structured reasoning</strong> with <strong>personalized behavior</strong>, I hope to advance toward AI systems that not only perform accurately and cost-effectively but also collaborate naturally with people.</p>
+<p>Looking forward, I aim to build agents that are both <strong>efficient and adaptive</strong>—capable of planning tool calls with minimal overhead while understanding user intent and preferences in ambiguous contexts.
+By combining <strong>structured reasoning</strong> with <strong>personalized behavior</strong>, I hope to advance toward AI systems that perform accurately and cost-effectively while collaborating naturally with people.</p>

 </div>